Lycosuchidae: Taxonomy and classification

 The validity of Lycosuchidae was not always supported by researchers, particularly when the "double canines" were the only proposed criterion.
-This scepticism culminated in a paper by Juri van den Heever in 1980, where he argued that lycosuchids were an unnatural, artificial collection of "pristerognathids" that had died during the process of alternating canine replacement typical of predatory therapsids, and argued it should be invalidated.
+This scepticism culminated in a paper by Jurgens van den Heever in 1980, where he argued that lycosuchids were an unnatural, artificial collection of "pristerognathids" that had died during the process of alternating canine replacement typical of predatory therapsids, and argued it should be invalidated.
 When not recognised as forming their own family, lycosuchid genera were typically subsumed under the family Scylacosauridae, which was more commonly (though incorrectly) identified as Pristerognathidae by most researchers during the 20th century.
 Van den Heever would later reconsider his view on lycosuchids and recognise them as a distinct lineage after all, establishing the more thorough anatomical criteria for which the family is diagnosed today in his PhD thesis and a subsequent publication.
 Therein, he also established the taxonomically higher group Lycosuchia (originally "Lycosauria" in his thesis) (Note: Lycosauria already being a disused name introduced by Harry Seeley in 1894 for primitive theriodonts.) containing the family, intended to be the equivalent sister group to Scylacosauria, though this higher taxon has not seen use since then.